AliMohammadiiii/PRS/Backend/deployment/SECURITY.md

-# CFOWise Security Checklist
+# PRS Security Checklist

-This document provides a security checklist for production deployment of CFOWise.
+This document provides a security checklist for production deployment of PRS (Purchase Request System).
+Note: This checklist applies to both PRS and CFOWise applications.

 ## Pre-Deployment Security Checklist